by Penny Granycome

 Mario was available to speak on the phone before the Winter Warmer and explained how it would run.
 I was reassured I could start on a fairly simple camera mounted on a tray, using simple exposure settings, ambient light and then strobes if wished.
 I knew my diving would change with this transition so being comfortable and really enjoying diving with great buoyancy skills a requisite.

 On boarding Cyclone at Hurghada, very comfortably appointed in the style of her sister boats Whirlwind and Hurricane, following the boat briefing by wonderful leading guide Reda, Mario briefed us on would be a very different type of trip.
-The Winter Warmer, as opposed to the more structured itineraries of ‘Wrecks and Reefs’ or ‘Shark Quest’ further South, we would be diving under ‘Open Deck’ policy, so at certain sites given free reign to jump in whenever we wished (plus buddy…) taking responsibility for our own SI’s (and where writing your names on the dive deck board is never more crucial.)
-Reda and Mario were always available to dive with but the freedom was liberating, a new level of self responsibility with excellent communication skills required (as always) with your buddy team in and out of the water.
+The Winter Warmer, as opposed to the more structured itineraries of ‘Wrecks and Reefs’ or ‘Shark Quest’ further South, we would be diving under ‘Open Deck’ policy, so at certain sites given free rein to jump in whenever we wished (plus buddy…) taking responsibility for our own SI’s (and where writing your names on the dive deck board is never more crucial.)
+Reda and Mario were always available to dive with but the freedom was liberating, a new level of self-responsibility with excellent communication skills required (as always) with your buddy team in and out of the water.
 It made for a very calm and relaxed deck with no one rushing to jump in with very expensive camera gear!